2008–09 All-Ireland Junior Club Hurling Championship

 The 2008–09 All-Ireland Junior Club Hurling Championship was the sixth staging of the All-Ireland Junior Club Hurling Championship since its establishment by the Gaelic Athletic Association.
+The competition ran from 28 September 2008 to 15 February 2009.

 The All-Ireland final was played on 15 February 2009 at Croke Park in Dublin, between Dripsey from Cork and Tullogher-Rosbercon from Kilkenny, in what was their first ever meeting in the final.
 Dripsey won the match by 2-15 to 0-18 to claim their first ever championship title.

+Dripsey's Diarmuid O'Riordan was the championship's top scorer with 5-26.